-Class will cover basic lathe operation, safety, proper use of a core set of lathe tools, tool sharpening, how to prepare wood for turning, mounting techniques, and finishing.
-This is a hands on class where students will complete a spindle project (wooden carving mallet, stirring spurtle, or garden dibble - student's choice) during the morning and a small bowl in the afternoon, both of which they'll take home.
-For students interested in acquiring their own lathe or tools, the instructor will provide a catalog and review lathe options and tips on how to acquire equipment and tools at reduced cost.
+Class will cover basic lathe operation, safety, proper use of lathe tools, tool sharpening, how to prepare wood for turning, mounting techniques, and finishing.
+This is a hands-on class where students will complete a spindle project (wooden carving mallet, stirring spurtle, or garden dibble - student’s choice) and a small bowl, both of which they’ll take home after the class.
+For students interested in acquiring their own lathe or tools, the instructor will provide a catalog and go over different lathe options and tips on how to acquire equipment and tools at reduced cost.
 Focus is on the basics and will cover Lathe safety, Difference between end grain and side grain, Preparing the turning blank, Laying out the log and rough sawing, Rounding the blank – band saw, chain saw, Mounting techniques – pro/con of each and a demonstration, Face plate, Screw chuck, Scroll chuck, Between centers, Jam chucks, Pressure chucking, Vacuum chucking, Tool use, when to use and how – include hands on with coaching, Bowl gouge, Spindle gouge, Scrappers, Tool sharpening, Turning – demonstration, hands on and coaching, Roughing, Bowls, Design using different tools, Sanding, and Finishing.

 Instructor: Larry Miller

 Capacity Remaining: 0

 Saturday 8:30am-4:30pm - later if necessary to finish projects.

 Schedule Details: Saturday 8:30am-4:30pm - later if necessary to finish projects.